Clinical Quality and Safety

 The process of enhancing care starts with measuring the results of current processes and practice patterns.

-Quality measurement provides tangible feedback to clinicians and other health care team members.
-This feedback can be used to identify gaps in current practice patterns and opportunities for improvement.
+Quality measurement provides tangible feedback to clinicians and other health care team members about care processes and outcomes.
+Teams can use this feedback to identify opportunities to improve care and outcomes for their patients.

 Identifying target areas with high potential to improve care is the place to start for effective improvement plans.
 Helping clinicians and staff understand and focus on improvement targets can contribute to better patient outcomes.